 Clopidogrel (By mouth)

-This medicine is a blood thinner used to help prevent stroke, heart attack, and other heart problems.
+Helps prevent stroke, heart attack, and other heart problems.
 This medicine is a platelet inhibitor.

 PlavixThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use if you have had an allergic reaction to clopidogrel, or you have a bleeding stomach ulcer or bleeding in your brain.
+Do not use it if you had an allergic reaction to clopidogrel, or have current bleeding problems, such as a bleeding stomach ulcer.

 How to Use This Medicine: